 Working well with staff and parents, Bishop King will ensure that learning is suitable for any child with any physical, social or emotional additional needs.

 Monitoring

-Due to the upcoming developments of the curriculum and statutory requirements of Relationships and Sex Education, Sophie Harris the PSHE Lead will continuously monitor this document within the normal framework of staff discussion.
+Due to the upcoming developments of the curriculum and statutory requirements of Relationships and Sex Education, the PSHE Lead will continuously monitor this document.